-(California, Colorado, Indiana, Nevada, Texas, Vermont, and Montana)
+(California, Colorado, Idaho, Nevada, Texas, Vermont, and Montana)

 Most doctors emphasize the importance of only prescribing antibiotics when a patient has a bacterial infection, not the more common viral kind.
 That said, bacterial infections do happen (especially respiratory ones during cold and flu season!), and amoxicillin and azithromycin are generally accepted for use to combat them.